 While the ability to access assignments from anywhere is enticing, online learning can create challenges for some students.
 Those who succeed using this format are often self-motivated and don’t have difficulty staying on top of their work.
 You’ll still have in-person interaction with classmates and professors during labs, but that time will be limited.

-Many schools offer a self-assessment where you can determine if a blended program is right for you.
+Many schools offer a self-assessment where you can determine if a hybrid, or blended, program is right for you.
 It will measure your ability to work independently and the strength of your organizational skills, among other things.

 As more schools begin to offer online ADN classes, you’ll need to weigh your options and decide which program suits your career goals best.

-Overall, web-based or hybrid ADN and LPN/LVN programs provide a quality solution for students with tight schedules.
+Overall, web-based or hybrid ADN programs provide a quality solution for students with tight schedules.